 Even if you aren't considering using beta readers, or prefer to just rely on an editor, keep in mind that as writers, we already know what we are trying to say, but certain points may not be clear to our readers.
 We may leave out vital explanations in our novels without realizing it.
 The goal of a beta reader is to find those things you've overlooked before your novel is published.

-As an author, before looking for beta readers you want to decide what type of feedback your novel needs.
-For instance, some of the author's I've beta read for have wanted me to focus less on grammar and more on plot.
+Before looking for beta readers you want to decide on what type of feedback your novel needs.
+For instance, some of the authors I've beta read for have wanted me to focus less on grammar and more on plot.
 Others have preferred for me to focus on both grammar and overall readability.